uittorio/file-template-generator/README.md

 # file-template-generator
-generate files with an open configuration.
+Generate files with an open configuration.
 The intention of this library is to give you the freedom to decide what you want to create and how many files create with different rules
 It is not framework specific.